LLNL/axom/src/axom/slam/docs/sphinx/first_example.rst

    :language: C++

-.. note:: Each alias has a ``*View`` counterpart (``ConstantRelationView``, ``VariableRelationView``) that refers to buffers managed elsewhere through an ``axom::ArrayView``, rather than ``axom::Array`` buffers it manages.
-When a configuration is not covered by an alias, spell out the ``StaticRelation`` policies directly.
+.. note:: Each alias has a ``*View`` counterpart (``ConstantRelationView``, ``VariableRelationView``) that stores ``axom::ArrayView`` values rather than pointers to external ``axom::Array`` objects.
+Both forms borrow their buffers and their sets.
+   When a configuration is not covered by an alias, use the  ``StaticRelation`` policies directly.
    See :ref:`aliases-label`.

 We declare them as: